keshhaslum/Workout-Flo/README.md

 ### Future steps

 - Be able to filter through upper body & lower body workouts
-- Be able to have an 'add' function that would allow the user to add the specific workouts they want to do that day which would then show up in the third component instead.
+- The user would be able to add a variety of exercises to their workout to create their workout plan for the day which would show up in a different component.
 The user would be able to tick them off, once the exercise is completed.
 - The user would be able to have a record of all of the past exercises they have done so that they can continue building on their weights etc